minio/directpv-docs/content/command-line/list-volumes.md

 ### List volumes with labels

-The following command lists all volumes and includes a column to show the labels assigned to each volume, if any.
+The following command lists all volumes and includes a column to show the custom labels assigned to each volume, if any.

 ```sh {.copy}
 kubectl directpv list volumes --show-labels